lschmelzeisen/nasty/README.rst

     Targets:
       help        Show this help message.
-      devinstall  Install NASTY in editable mode with all test and dev dependencies (in the currently active environment). test        Run all tests and report test coverage. check       Run linters and perform static type-checking. format      Auto format all code.
+      devinstall  Install the project in editable mode with all test and dev dependencies (in a virtual environment). test        Run all tests and report test coverage. check       Run linters and perform static type-checking. format      Auto format all code.
       publish     Build and check source and binary distributions. clean       Remove all created cache/build files, test/coverage reports, and virtual environments.

 Acknowledgements
 ========================================================================================